CarriganME/CPP_Data_Structures_and_Algorithms/README.md

 # Java_Bootcamp
-This repository contains all of the projects I've worked on in CSC2014 - Java Bootcamp.
+This repository contains some of the projects I've worked on in CSC2014 - Java Bootcamp.